NM-TAFE/civ-ipriot-in-class-demos/activities/carpark-prj-guided.md

 Notice that we did **not** use a verb in a property name.
 This is because properties are accessed like attributes.
 For example, `carpark.available_bays` instead of `carpark.get_available_bays()`.

+An added bonus is that if someone accidentally tries to set the value to this property, they will get an error.
+This is because we have not defined a property setter, and this is a good thing in this case.

-Question: What do you think should happen if the number of cars exceeds the capacity?
+You recognize an issue: what if the number of cars that entered exceeds capacity?

 We might not be able to stop this from happening!

 But what should happen if it does?
 Do we want to allow the number of available bays to be negative?
 Or should we set it to zero?
 Or should we raise an exception?
-Or should we do something else?
+Something else??

 You discuss with the senior developer and decide that if the number of plates exceeds the capacity you will return 0.

 > Modify the `available_bays` property to return 0 if the number of plates exceeds the capacity.